 - A. Background - Give the purpose of the appointment in relation to departmental and University needs.
 List the duties the candidate is expected to fulfill, including the percentage of time assigned to teaching, research and/or service.
-Give the vote of the tenured faculty participating in the recommendation.
-List the total number of yes and no votes of the participating tenured faculty. - B. Generalizations about the Candidate's Achievements
+Give the vote of the eligible voting faculty participating in the recommendation.
+List the total number of yes and no votes of the participating eligible voting faculty. - B. Generalizations about the Candidate's Achievements